LivTel/catalogue-webservices/README.md

 # Overview

-Supported catalogues must be installed.
+Supported catalogues must be installed first.
 See "Catalogue Installation" section for more details.

-The root path to the catalogue directory must be set in config.json.
+In order to use the USNOB catalogue, the root path to the catalogue directory (containing the usnob binary and catalogue binaries) must be set in config.json.
 This is  `/cat/` by default, and has a structure like:

 >[eng@catalogue cat]$ ls
 > apass  bin  src  usnob   skycam